 The Best Hidden Valley Ranch Pork Chop Recipe

 I skip the canned soup and instead make these Crockpot ranch pork chops with cream cheese and evaporated milk.
-The result is a remarkable tasty, completely satisfying dish that’s perfect for serving with any number of your favorite sides!
+The result is a remarkably tasty, completely satisfying dish that’s perfect for serving with any number of your favorite sides!

-- Hidden Valley Ranch packet
+- Hidden Valley Ranch packet – You can easily buy this in groceries or online.

 To keep your pork chops tender and moist, instead of tough and dry, it’s important to choose the right cut of meat.
 Here’s what to look for: